-Description: Design and layout on flat and cylindrical surfaces.
+Description: Design advanced intricate scroll designs and patterns, engrave on flat and round cylindrical surfaces, and the engraving of lettering.
 Emphasis on balance, selecting tools and fixtures, manipulation of the engraver's vise, and all components familiar to the trade.